Spaghetti pomodoro or pasta pomodoro is an Italian tomato and basil pasta recipe beloved worldwide for its taste and simplicity.

-In 20 minutes flat, and with simple ingredients, you’ll be able to prepare an authentic Italian pasta dish that will leave everyone begging for more.
+In about 20 minutes, with simple ingredients, you can prepare an authentic Italian pasta dish that will leave everyone begging for more.

 Spaghetti

-San Marzano tomatoes (peeled whole and canned) are best for making spaghetti Pomodoro because they produce a thick and sweet sauce.
+San Marzano tomatoes (peeled whole and canned) are best for making spaghetti Pomodoro because they produce a thick sauce with a hint of sweetness.

 Fresh tomatoes